frodo-hu/Acoustic-Anomaly-Detection/README.md

 3. **Train Models**
    - Use the notebooks in `Notebooks/AutoEncoder/` to train AutoEncoders on specific datasets.
-   - Use the notebooks in `Notebooks/Data Analysis/` to apply LOF, IF, and PCA to the datasets.
+   - Use the notebooks in `Notebooks/LOF, IF, PCA/` to apply LOF, IF, and PCA to the datasets.

 4. **Evaluate Models**
    - Compare the performance of AutoEncoders and classical ML models using test metrics like precision, recall, F1-score, and AUC.